Nativescript-Vue-Web/NativeScript-Vue-Web-Docs/src/docs/dialogs/action-dialog.md

 sidebarDepth: 0
 ---

-# Action Dialog
+# ActionDialog

 This is an overview of the most common usage of ActionDialog.
-For more information about the available properties, methods, or events, head over to [the complete API documentation for ActionDialog](https://docs.nativescript.org/api-reference/modules/_ui_dialogs_#action).

 The `action()` method is available globally.
 You can call it anywhere in your app.